 - change the timetable of your project

-You need to justify any changes by telling the MMO in your EMFF E-system account or by completing an amendment form and sending it to the MMO.
+You need to justify any changes by telling the MMO in your e-system account using a Notification of Change request.

 If you change your project without telling the MMO, the MMO could cancel your grant award, change it or refuse to pay grant money for costs associated with the changes.

-Any conditions in your offer letter apply for 5 years from the date you accepted the offer of funding.
+Any conditions in your offer letter apply for 5 years from the date your final claim is paid to you.

 Retrospective amendments cannot be considered.
 You must apply to the MMO to change your project before making changes including additional costs.
 If you modify your project without approval from the MMO the project or part of the project could be ineligible for payment.

 If you increase the total cost of your project, the MMO will only pay you more grant money if we decide you couldn’t have predicted this increase when you were applying.
 You must contact us to discuss this as soon as you are aware of any changes in project costs.

 If the total eligible costs of your project decrease, then so will the grant award.